Buraimi dispute: Invasion of Buraimi

 The British planned to use overwhelming force to prevent bloodshed, sending in 220 men, two squadrons of the Trucial Oman Levies, against the small Saudi force.
 However, the operation was complicated by the presence of large numbers of Bedouin around the oasis, including the Bani Kaab from Mahdah under Sheikh Obaid bin Juma, who were subjects of Muscat but supported Shaikh Rashid bin Hamad of the Al Bu Shamis, themselves a notable force.
 The Na'im were also, under Sheikh Saqr Al Nuaimi, an unknown quantity.
 The operation was intended to quickly displace the Saudi force and fly them out of the area.

 On 25 October, the Trucial Oman Levies quickly took the oasis and captured all fifteen of the Saudi contingent under the Saudi Emir Bin Nami, who was shot and lightly wounded when attempting to resist arrest and save a chest containing some 170,000 Rupees.
 The Saudi force was flown out on an RAF Valetta, which took them to Sharjah and then on to Saudi Arabia by sea.
-Most of the fighting took place after the surrender of the Saudis, with the Bedouin force of some 200 men putting up a spirited resistance to the Levies.
+Most of the fighting took place after the surrender of the Saudis, with the Al Bu Shamis and Bani Kaab Bedouin force of some 200 men putting up a spirited resistance to the Levies.
 A Lincoln bomber was called in, but couldn't use its machine guns as the area was populated by civilians.